Two Days in Kuala Lumpur (or KL if You Like Things Shortened)

 Two Days in Kuala Lumpur: Tips

 - Where to stay: There are heaps of nice hotels in the city centre and it’s a great place to stay if it’s in your budget.
 We recently stayed at the Pullman KLCC and it was awesome — we had massive buffet breakfasts and had a big room with a great view of the Petronas Towers.
 Check out Gia’s hotel review over at Mismatched Passports.
-If you’re after somewhere a bit cheaper head to Chinatown where there are plenty of budget guesthouses.
-I’ve stayed in a few there over the years — none of them were great but they did the job.
+If you’re after somewhere a bit cheaper head to Chinatown where you’ll find plenty of budget guesthouses and some of the best hostels in Kuala Lumpur.

 - Getting around KL: Most of the best places to see in Kuala Lumpur are within walking distance of each other.
 You can also get around on the various forms of rail transport, including the LRT, monorail and commuter train.
 It’s an easy enough system to get your head around and doesn’t cost much.